reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Works/SeonA_Family/README.md

 ---

-### 2️⃣ Voice Cloning and Emotion Mapping
+### 2️⃣ Voice Cloning & Emotional Variation
-Through **ElevenLabs Voice Cloning**, the artist’s voice was duplicated and pitch-shifted into female registers, producing distinct yet genetically linked tones for each character.
-Emotion parameters (joy, sorrow, hesitation) were embedded within each voice profile, allowing the AI family to respond with subtle affective variation.
+The artist’s own voice was cloned using **ElevenLabs** and then **pitch-shifted and modulated** to form distinct female timbres.
+Each AI voice carried unique emotional parameters (sorrow, distance, warmth), giving individuality to the synthetic family members.
+Through emotional synthesis, voice became an instrument for empathy rather than mimicry.

 ---

-### 3️⃣ Narrative Composition and Cinematic Integration
+### 3️⃣ Narrative Design & Cinematic Environment
-Dialogue scripts—based on personal memoirs—were processed through LLM-based language models to generate alternate responses and reflections.
+Based on an autobiographical script written by the artist, the AI dialogues were co-authored using **LLM-based language models** to produce spontaneous emotional responses.
-The resulting exchange was animated in **Unreal Sequencer** and **Unity Timeline**, where lighting, camera depth, and environmental sound conveyed the ambience of a digital afterlife.
+The **funeral room**—a symbolic environment representing reconciliation—was created in **Unreal Engine** and **Unity**, where light, sound, and motion reflected the state of emotional connection.
-The funeral setting became a space of both mourning and reunion — a shared interface between memory and machine.
+The resulting space exists between ritual and simulation: a digital afterlife where memory speaks back.

 ---

-### 4️⃣ Exhibition Environment
+### 4️⃣ Exhibition Setup
-The installation was presented across two venues:
+The final installation was presented at:
-- **KOTE Gallery (Insadong):** single-channel projection and immersive sound system
+- 🏛 **KOTE Gallery (Insadong, Seoul):** single-channel projection and immersive sound system
-- **Wolseong Yakbang:** multi-screen setup for dialogue loop and AI response interface
+- 🌿 **Wolseong Yakbang (Gangwon Province):** multi-screen display and ambient sound design

-Each space acted as a ritual chamber, inviting viewers to witness the artist’s digital conversation with his reconstructed family.
+Both spaces served as meditative environments where viewers could witness the digital reunion between the artist and his recreated family.

 ---

-## 🧠 Artistic & Theoretical Focus
+## 🧠 Artistic & Research Focus
-**Seon-A’s Family** redefines remembrance as a computational act.
-It asks whether synthetic representation can carry emotional truth, and whether AI can mediate the process of forgiveness.
-By re-embodying his family within a digital ecosystem, the artist transforms technology into an instrument for mourning and reconciliation—
-an experiment in **AI as empathic medium** and in **memory as code**.
+**Seon-A’s Family** investigates how **AI and virtual embodiment** can transform mourning into shared presence.
+By embodying his mother and sister through his own data, the artist questions whether emotional truth can exist within synthetic form.
+The work turns digital resurrection into an act of empathy—revealing that **to grieve digitally is to remember differently**, not to erase, but to reconfigure love and loss through computation.

 ---